Conversion to Islam in prisons: Australia

 Muslims are over-represented in Australian prisons, with increasing numbers of inmates undergoing jailhouse conversions.

 In 2015, within Victoria and NSW, 8 per cent and 9 per cent of the respective prison populations identify as Muslim, compared with 2.2 per cent and 3 per cent of the general populations.
 Prison employees, who spoke confidentially to The Weekend Australian, say they are seeing increasing numbers of white and Aboriginal prisoners converting to Islam in jail.

 In April 2017, it was reported that most inmates in NSW's Supermax Prison (High Risk Management Correctional Centre) were Muslim, with only a handful of non-Muslims.
-Located 195km southwest of Sydney, the prison is often referred to as "Super mosque".
+Located 195 km southwest of Sydney, the prison is often referred to as "Super mosque".
 Of the Muslim inmates in Supermax, those serving sentences for non-terrorism related violent criminal offences (including murder, etc) are largely inmates "who converted to Islam behind bars".
 The Australian reported that "Islam has become an obsession for the violent inmates [...] inside Supermax".
 In 2017, ABC News reported that some inmates in NSW's jails were forcing other prisoners to convert to Islam against their will.

 In 2018, various Australian academics and experts claimed that prison conversions can have a positive influence, giving inmates structure, hope and a path to rehabilitation.